RayBenefield/hermes/worklog.md

 # Work Log

+## #34

+Setup the payloads for the menu items, quick replies, and postback buttons to use yaml since JSON is not supported as any sort of double quotes in the persistent menu won't work.
+So YAML is cleaner anyway and more succinct it should work out perfectly fine.
+I still have to figure out the actual dumping of yaml when using transformers to make the postback buttons for cards, but that shouldn't be too bad.
+Done with this deep block and next is to dive, for real this time, into the domain in the afternoon.

 ## #33

 So I refactored the login action in the domain into its own file now and I'm